-The Transportation Operations and Planning (TOP) Certificate Program has been established for transportation professionals and graduate students with interests in transportation systems management and operations, and transportation planning.
-This is a 9-credit program, taught by faculty in the UF Transportation Institute.
-The program is administered through the Civil and Coastal Engineering (CCE) Department, an academic unit of the Engineering School of Sustainable Infrastructure and Environment (ESSIE).
+The Transportation Operations and Planning (TOP) Certificate Program has been established for transportation professionals with interests in transportation systems management, operations, and transportation planning.
+This is a 9-credit program, taught by faculty in the Department of Civil and Coastal Engineering who are affiliated with the UF Transportation Institute.
+The program is administered through the Department of Civil and Coastal Engineering (CCE) Department which is housed in the Engineering School of Sustainable Infrastructure and Environment (ESSIE).

 Students must complete 3 of the following 8 courses with a B or better in each course:

 - TTE 6267 Traffic Flow Theory (3 credits)